babbel/terraform-aws-s3-bucket-with-cross-region-replication/README.md

 # S3 buckets with cross-region replication

-This module creates two versionized S3 buckets in different regions with cross-region replication.
+This module creates two versioned S3 buckets in different regions with cross-region replication.

 ## Usage